 This practice is intended to constitute an all appropriate inquiry to identify recognized environmental conditions (RECs) in connection with the subject property for purposes of Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) innocent landowner liability protection.

 Based on the results of the Phase I assessment, AGW provides a thorough report and professional opinion regarding the environmental concerns which exist at the property.

-AGW has been providing Phase I Environmental Assessments for over twenty years to a wide range of clients, including: homeowners, property management companies, large corporations, developers, real estate professionals, insurance companies, lenders, and municipalities.
+AGW has been providing Phase I Environmental Assessments for over thirty years to a wide range of clients, including: homeowners, property management companies, large corporations, developers, real estate professionals, insurance companies, lenders, and municipalities.
 Examples of AGW’s recent Phase I Assessments include: commercial lots, industrial sites, former mining sites, and parcels covering several square miles.
 AGW also provides cost-effective Phase II investigation services when the results of a Phase I indicate potential subsurface environmental concerns.
 If requested, asbestos, radon, and/or lead paint surveys can be conducted in conjunction with your Phase I project.